 This is what a fashion stylist and artist tells you!

-Soft Summer is one of the three Summer seasons and sits between Soft Summer and Soft Autumn on the seasonal flow chart.
+Soft Summer is one of the three Summer seasons and sits on the seasonal flow chart between True Summer and Soft Autumn.

 Every Summer palette is a slow gradation of light into grey/dark hue